rohitgeddam/FindMyRoomie/docs/index.rst

 Welcome to FindMyRoomie's documentation!
 ========================================

-This piece of software is intended to help the lonely wolves find their roomates.
+This piece of software is intended to help the lonely wolves find their roommates.
-Moving to a new country can be frustrationg, we built this app to reduce atleaset some of your worries by matching you with a roommate of your choice.
+Moving to a new city or country for your study can be frustrationg, we built this application to reduce atleast some of your worries by matching you with a roommate of your choice.

 .. toctree::